-People interested in HVAC quickly discover why these careers are increasingly popular.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which affects old models.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.
+It's easy to see why these careers are continuing to grow.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
+Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.

 A career that's increasingly in demand is an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to make.